home-assistant/home-assistant.io/source/_integrations/homekit.markdown

 ## iOS Remote Widget

-Entities exposed as `TelevisionMediaPlayer` will be exposed and are controllable within the Apple Remote widget in Control Center.
+Entities exposed as `TelevisionMediaPlayer` are controllable within the Apple Remote widget in Control Center.
 Play, pause, volume up and volume down should work out of the box depending on the `supported_features` of the entity.
 However, if your television can be controlled in other ways outside of the `media_player` entity, (i.e. service calls to an IR blaster), it is possible to build an automation to take advantage of these events.